How Zoom Put Disabled Users in a Tough Spot (And What You Can Do About It)

 Early in the pandemic, higher education institutions and many other workplaces orchestrated a swift shift to videoconferencing technology.
 Zoom became synonymous with our new virtual reality as it answered the question of how to continue with “business as usual.”
 To an extent, Zoom’s remote work functionality was the manifestation of what disabled communities fought for – and were denied – for decades.
 Remote access provides an opportunity for disabled and neurodivergent people to be employed without having to deal with access barriers often present in the physical workplace environment.
 But while the widespread availability of Zoom had a positive impact on many disabled and neurodivergent users, it was not a panacea.

 The Zoom update that earned kudos from many observers related to the online meeting platform’s existing Live Transcription feature, which facilitates access to classes, meetings, and webinars for d/Deaf, disabled, and neurodivergent users.
+[Editor’s note: more on the challenges that the pandemic has posed for d/Deaf communities here.]
 Specifically, the update incorporated a function giving users the option of requesting that Live Transcription be turned on.
 Ultimately, the update served to shift the feature toward accessibility and away from the desired outcome – access.

 What’s the difference?